RescueSocial/Case_Fixers_Depp_Heard_Influence_Witnesses/README.md

 - The below Open Letter with over <a href="https://amberopenletter.com/">300 Organizations and Experts</a> was after 2 years of researching social media and after months of looking into the surface of witness interference.
 Long-term, it's essential to open-source what happened for <b>ethical review. </b>

+## Confront FALSE Blackmailing to Stop It (Guide Recommendation) and Stop Orders
+- When facing issues where a person is trying to manipulate to edit, harm, and pull FALSE 'agent-principle' relationships to force no injunctions and silencing, one needs to CONFRONT IT.
+No matter what gender a person is, they should have the right to do injunctions early to stop harms before it gets worse.
+Unfortuneately, this case in paticular has many issues of only certain groups 'allowed' to respond which actually WORSENS the problem if not ALL 'sides' can respond.
+- When a person is trying to coerce about where funds go, relationships, and so on, go forward and explain the full context early on.
+It only makes the problems fester and increase if refusing to respond to the problems, e.g., false and twisted blackmailing (e.g., by 'fixers' in this case procuring funds).
+Often blackmailers and fixers like to prey on people who are afraid to respond and who are intimidated by their information and likeness being manipulated.
+  <br>Sadly this occured in this large case, which likely would never have gone to trial.
+AND it continues with or without any litigation.
+It is perpetual and a problem that Southern California/California in paticular has.

 ## <i><b>Amber Heard Did Not Get a Fair Case - Spin Doctoring 2019-Present:</b></i>